-Plumbing Industry Applauds Legislation That Will Improve Water Quality, Efficiency
+Plumbing Industry Applauds Legislation That Improves Water Quality

 Funding goes to study 900 percent increase in Legionnaires disease since 2000 and grossly oversized plumbing systems that cause wasted water and energy, declining water quality, and increased building costs.

 The IAPMO Group and Plumbing Manufacturers International (PMI) applaud the House Science, Space and Technology Committee for advancing legislation reauthorizing the National Institute of Standards and Technology and calling for the creation of a program for premise plumbing research.

 During the July 27 committee mark-up of the bill, U.S. Rep. Paul Tonko (D-N.Y.) was successful in offering an important amendment to H.R.
 4609, the National Institute of Standards and Technology for the Future Act of 2021, that would authorize funding at NIST to conduct practical, water-related research on systems within homes and buildings, addressing critical issues such as water quality, efficiency, reuse, sustainability, and resilience.

 A new program at NIST will help to combat a 900 percent increase in Legionnaires’ disease since 2000.
 Legionnaires’ disease is an infection caused by the bacteria Legionella.
 Symptoms of the disease include fever, cough, and pneumonia, while a milder infection can look like a flu-like illness without pneumonia.

 The sickness can be deadly in older patients or those with other risk factors.
 Reports of the infection are more common in the summer and early fall when warming, stagnant waters present the best environment for bacterial growth in water systems.
 News articles from across the country detail the prevalence of this public health challenge.